-- Iowa State University Dining.
-IVRS is creating a partnership that includes changing the culture.
+- Iowa State University Dining (food services sector, 22 employees): IVRS is creating a partnership that includes changing the culture.
 IVRS will provide disability sensitivity training to all staff.
 IVRS staff will spend a day learning the duties of the jobs in the bakery and dining hall and go through the hiring and orientation process to better understand the needs of the business.
 IVRS will identify a single point of contact for referrals and will be referring individuals with significant disabilities to carved positions.
 Carved positions means whether they will change the time of the shift or the duties to accommodate the individual's barriers to employment.
 The pay for these positions is \$16 an hour plus state benefits for all employees, including part time.
-IVRS will have a staff member embedded to help with retention of these individuals. - Grinnell College has hired numerous people on Social Security benefits.
-Recently the partnership expanded when the college asked for ongoing benefit counseling to help these individuals through pay raises and any changes to their existing Social Security benefits. - Warren Distribution is in the process of going through a multi-series disability sensitivity training to help change their culture.
+IVRS will have a staff member embedded to help with retention of these individuals. - Grinnell College (food services sector, 280 employees): Grinnell College has hired numerous people on Social Security benefits.
+Recently the partnership expanded when the college asked for ongoing benefit counseling to help these individuals through pay raises and any changes to their existing Social Security benefits.

+- Warren Distribution (manufacturing sector, 550 Iowa employees): Warren Distribution is in the process of going through a multi-series disability sensitivity training to help change their culture.
 IVRS has a staff member who is embedded there and has placed multiple individuals with disabilities.
-IVRS is also working on creating customized jobs for IVRS job candidates who have more significant disabilities. - Lee Container has completed training with IVRS and is hiring individuals with disabilities.
-IVRS has staff embedded within this business who assist with placing individuals with disabilities. - Mercy One has participated in a multiple-part training on disability sensitivity with their leadership.
-The IVRS Business Engagement Specialist works closely with the HR department to provide pre-screening prior to referral. - Sodexo is a business partner from the National Employment Team who has a footprint in Iowa.
-IVRS has worked with the company to create a process designated to ensure IVRS applicants receive an interview. - IVRS has worked with Swiss Colony on hiring IVRS job candidates in work-from-home customer service positions.
-Swiss Colony and IVRS collaborate to provide support to ensure job retention.

-• IVRS has worked with Madison County Health to develop a prescreening tool.
+IVRS is also working on creating customized jobs for IVRS job candidates who have more significant disabilities. - Lee Container (manufacturing sector, 200 employees in Iowa): Lee Container has completed training with IVRS and is hiring individuals with disabilities.
+IVRS has staff embedded within this business who assist with placing individuals with disabilities. - Mercy One Des Moines (healthcare sector, 20,000 employees): Mercy One Des Moines has participated in a multiple-part training on disability sensitivity with their leadership.
+The IVRS Business Engagement Specialist works closely with the HR department to provide pre-screening prior to referral. - Sodexo (food services sector, 420,000 employees): Sodexo is a business partner from the National Employment Team who has a footprint in Iowa.
+IVRS has worked with the company to create a process designated to ensure IVRS applicants receive an interview. - IVRS has worked with Swiss Colony (customer service sector, 400 new remote work employees) on hiring IVRS job candidates in work-from-home customer service positions.
+Swiss Colony and IVRS collaborate to provide support to ensure job retention. - IVRS has worked with Madison County Health (healthcare sector, 200 employees) to develop a prescreening tool.
 IVRS is also working with this business to find candidates for their openings.